Why we need you!

 - Youth who are “new” to our streets are more likely to become chronically homeless if we do not intervene within 15 nights.

-- Youth that have experienced homelessness have a 50% higher chance of not having a high school diploma, than youth that have not had the experience.
+- Youth that have experienced homelessness are 50% more likely not to receive a high school diploma.
 It is our goal to develop this program to interrupt this cycle and produce education and personal successes for 50 of these homeless youth.

 - In 2017, we had 325 Bethel-Eugene 4J youth experiencing homelessness and identified as unaccompanied minors—90 dropped out of school.